cilium/cilium/Documentation/contributing.rst

 If you intent to release a new minor release, see the :ref:`minor_release_process` section instead.

+.. note:: The following commands have been validated when ran in the VM
+          used in the Cilium development process.
+See :ref:`dev_env` for detailed instructions about setting up said VM.

 #.
 Ensure that the necessary backports have been completed and merged.
 See
    :ref:`backport_process`.